zlenner/device-auth/README.md

 ```

 **SERVER:**
-Create a new instance of DeviceAuth for each server, and create a route to issue a challenge.
+Create one instance of DeviceAuth per server, and a route to issue a challenge.

 ```javascript
 import { server } from "device-auth"